EPI treatment and management

 Because PERTs help you digest food, they need to be taken every time you eat—with every meal and snack.

 In addition to PERTs, your doctor may recommend taking vitamin supplements since EPI can make it hard to absorb vitamins from food—specifically fat-soluble vitamins (A, D, E, and K).
 When it comes to EPI, eating a well-balanced diet is crucial.
-Consulting with a nutritionist is a good way to make sure all your dietary needs are being met.
+Consulting with a nutritionist is a good way to make sure all of your dietary needs are being met.

 It's also important to adopt healthy habits, which can include limiting alcohol intake and quitting smoking.